zouchuhang/Silhouette-Guided-3D/README.md

     ```
     python train_sc.py
     ```
-    - Then finetune on Pix3D dataset, 5-fold cross validation (You will need to run it 5 times by changing the fold number in L32-35):
+    - Then finetune on Pix3D dataset, 5-fold cross validation ( you will need to run it 5 times by changing the fold number in L32-35 ):
     ```
     python train_sc_ft.py
     ```